kert-io/mail_runner/README.md

   I prefer to use [Monit](https://mmonit.com/monit/) to manage my worker bots.
 Why Monit?
 Because I like working with native linux config files when working at the system level.
 (Many others try to blend conventions and I find it leads to holes in seeing your system and its bugs completely.)

-  Monit will monitor your daemonized processes, restart them in case of failure and dutifully sned you a notification or email with each action.
-Makes it possible to pretty much start and walk away. (psst, it does a ton more too!!)
+  Monit will monitor your daemonized processes, restart them in case of failure and dutifully send you a notification or email with each action.
+It makes it possible to pretty much start and walk away. (psst, it does a ton more too!!)

-  You can tweak mailrunner to run with your preferred, but I offer the monit setup here:
+  You can tweak mailrunner to run with your preferred monitor, but I offer the monit setup here:

 **step 1 - Configure Upstart to manage mailrunner at the system service level**

-  While monit monitors, [Upstart](http://upstart.ubuntu.com) is the native linux process for starting and stopping processes and keeping track of all system processes.
+  While monit monitors, it uses Upstart control processes directly.
+[Upstart](http://upstart.ubuntu.com) is the native linux process for starting and stopping processes and keeping track of all system processes.

 * navigate to init folder where all Upstart config files are stored.
 Create a new .conf file for mailrunner & open it with text editor: